Heleno (Movie Review)

 Rating:

 Moraes is stunning and she gives us some balance, although she has very few chances to show us her acting skills, but she breaks through a bit at the end.
-Cepeda, the Colombian actress has more weight than Moraes and she uses her sensuality to show how exhausting and frustrating it’s to love this man.
-Unfortunately, we don’t get much more about these ladies lives, as that’s not a focus of the story.
+Cepeda, the Colombian actress, has more weight than Moraes, and she uses her sensuality to show how exhausting and frustrating it is to love this man.
+Unfortunately, we don’t get much more about these ladies’ lives, as that’s not a focus of the story.

-Heleno was one of the first athletes to get paid an obscene amount of money; the movie doesn’t show in any way what his talent must have been like, it only focuses on what this talent gave him.
-Apparently Heleno wasn’t someone likeable, he was arrogant, wasn’t’ a team player, had a temper, and basically believed himself to be a god.
-All of this makes us feel little sympathy for him, so we are taken into a tragic, depressing journey that many might not want to take.
+Heleno was one of the first athletes to get paid an obscene amount of money.
+The movie doesn’t show in any way what his talent must have been like; it only focuses on what this talent gave him.
+Apparently, Heleno wasn’t someone likeable.
+He was arrogant, wasn’t a team player, had a temper, and basically believed himself to be a god.
+All of this makes us feel little sympathy for him, so we are taken into a tragic, depressing story that many might not want to take.

 Rated: Rated R for sexuality, drug content and some language